 We work with professional standard musicians who are carefully chosen by audition and require special qualities.
 As well as a very high level of musicianship they have exceptional communication skills enabling them relate to and interact with each member of their audience, whatever their age, illness or disability.
 Whatever musical culture or background our musicians come from, they are all highly respected and distinguished in their field.

-In 2013 we celebrated our 65th anniversary.
+In 2018 we celebrated our 70th anniversary and our birthday appeal.
 We’ve come a long way since our beginnings in 1948.
-Read more about our history below.
+Read more about our history on our birthday page www.mihc.org.uk/birthday.